 What Is on the AP Chemistry Exam?

 The AP Chemistry exam tests your skills in collecting and analyzing data, creating models, and applying mathematical routines to chemistry topics.
-The AP Chemistry course enables you to develop these skills and apply the concepts on the exam.
+It is based on the 9 units of the course.

 Units | Unit Name | Exam Weightage |